Michael Bernstein

 Director of Policy and Strategy

 Brendan leads Clean Prosperity’s policy development and analysis.
-Prior to joining Clean Prosperity, he worked for several organizations that specialize in energy transition policy, including Canada’s Ecofiscal Commission, the University of Ottawa’s Positive Energy program, and Innovative Research Group.
+Prior to joining Clean Prosperity, he worked for several organizations that specialize in decarbonization policy, including Canada’s Ecofiscal Commission, the University of Ottawa’s Positive Energy program, and Innovative Research Group.
 His experience spans the private and public sectors, academia, and civil society.

 With roots in Alberta and Ontario, Brendan strongly believes that addressing environmental challenges can be a unifying issue across regional and political lines.
 He holds a Master of Public Policy from the University of Calgary and a B.Sc. in Environmental Science from Queen’s University.
 Outside of work he is a musician, runner, and occasionally successful cook.
 Brendan lives in Ottawa with his wife and sons.